An Overview of the Medicare Part D Prescription Drug Benefit

 Payments to Plans

-For 2020, Medicare’s actuaries estimate that Part D plans will receive direct subsidy payments averaging $259 per enrollee overall and $2,531 for enrollees receiving the LIS; employers are expected to receive, on average, $592 for retirees in employer-subsidy plans.
-Part D plans’ potential total losses or gains are limited by risk-sharing arrangements with the federal government (“risk corridors”).
-Plans also receive additional risk-adjusted payments based on the health status of their enrollees and reinsurance payments for very high-cost enrollees.
+For 2021, Medicare’s actuaries estimate that Part D plans will receive direct subsidy payments averaging $216 per enrollee overall, $2,639 for enrollees receiving the LIS, and $1,026 in reinsurance payments for very high-cost enrollees; employers are expected to receive, on average, $575 for retirees in employer-subsidy plans.
+Part D plans also receive additional risk-adjusted payments based on the health status of their enrollees, and plans’ potential total losses or gains are limited by risk-sharing arrangements with the federal government (“risk corridors”).

-Under reinsurance, Medicare subsidizes 80% of total drug spending incurred by Part D enrollees above the catastrophic coverage threshold.
-For 2020, average reinsurance payments per enrollee are estimated to be $955.
-In the aggregate, Medicare’s reinsurance payments to plans have grown from $6 billion in 2006 to an estimated $43 billion in 2019, accounting for a larger share of total Part D spending over time, from 14% in 2006 to 42% in 2018 (Figure 6).
+Under reinsurance, Medicare subsidizes 80% of total drug spending incurred by Part D enrollees with relatively high drug spending above the catastrophic coverage threshold.
+In the aggregate, Medicare’s reinsurance payments to Part D plans now account for close to half of total Part D spending (45%), up from 14% in 2006 (increasing from $6 billion in 2006 to $46 billion in 2019) (Figure 5).
 Higher benefit spending above the catastrophic threshold is a result of several factors, including an increase in the number of high-cost drugs, prescription drug price increases, and a change made by the ACA to count the manufacturer discount on the price of brand-name drugs in the coverage gap towards the out-of-pocket threshold for catastrophic coverage; this change has led to more Part D enrollees with spending above the catastrophic threshold over time.

 Issues for the Future

 The Medicare drug benefit has helped to reduce out-of-pocket drug spending for enrollees, which is especially important to those with modest incomes or very high drug costs.
-But with drug prices on the rise, more plans charging coinsurance rather than flat copayments for covered brand-name drugs, and an increase in the annual out-of-pocket threshold for 2020, Part D enrollees can expect to face higher out-of-pocket costs for their medications.
+But with drug costs on the rise, more plans charging coinsurance rather than flat copayments for covered brand-name drugs, and annual increases in the out-of-pocket spending threshold, many Part D enrollees are likely to face higher out-of-pocket costs for their medications.

-In light of ongoing attention to prescription drug spending and higher drug prices, the Trump Administration and members of Congress have issued several proposals to control drug spending by Medicare and beneficiaries.
+In light of ongoing attention to prescription drug spending and rising drug costs, policymakers have issued several proposals to control drug spending by Medicare and beneficiaries.
 Several of these proposals address concerns about the lack of a hard cap on out-of-pocket spending for Part D enrollees, the significant increase in Medicare spending for enrollees with high drug costs, and the relatively weak financial incentives faced by Part D plan sponsors to control high drug costs.
-Such proposals include allowing Medicare to negotiate the price of drugs, requiring manufacturers to pay a rebate to the federal government if their drug prices increase faster than inflation, using drug prices in other countries in determining pricing for drugs in the U.S., and shifting more of the responsibility for catastrophic coverage costs to Part D plans and drug manufacturers.
+Such proposals include allowing Medicare to negotiate the price of drugs, restructuring the Part D benefit to add a hard cap on out-of-pocket drug spending, requiring manufacturers to pay a rebate to the federal government if their drug prices increase faster than inflation, using drug prices in other countries in determining pricing for drugs in the U.S., allowing for drug importation, and shifting more of the responsibility for catastrophic coverage costs to Part D plans and drug manufacturers.

-Whether or not any of these proposed changes are adopted, understanding how well Part D continues to meet the needs of people on Medicare will be informed by ongoing monitoring of the Part D plan marketplace, formulary coverage and costs for new and existing medications, and Medicare beneficiaries’ out-of-pocket drug spending.
+Understanding how well Part D continues to meet the needs of people on Medicare will be informed by ongoing monitoring of the Part D plan marketplace, examining formulary coverage and costs for new and existing medications, assessing the impact of the new insulin model, and keeping tabs on Medicare beneficiaries’ out-of-pocket drug spending.